Fond Memories of Fryingpan's Golden Age

 Arthur “Art” Bowles and his wife, Pauline, have got history — lots of it, especially regarding the Fryingpan Valley and Basalt.

 Art, 88, spent the first 16 years of his life playing and working at the Diamond J summer resort, operated by his parents.
 His family later purchased Woods Lake, claimed to be Colorado’s oldest resort, and operated it for several years.
 Art and Pauline met at the resort, fell in love, married, and eventually acquired and operated Woods Lake for several years.

 Pauline — who said her age is “a little bit younger than Art” — has the distinction of being the first woman to serve as Basalt’s mayor.
 After she and Art sold Woods Lake Resort in 1970, they moved to Basalt full time.

-She transferred her energy into town government.
-She spent her tenure dealing with hippies, roaming dogs and trouble at the Midland Bar, she said with a laugh.
+She transferred her energy to the town government.
+She spent her tenure dealing with hippies, roaming dogs, and trouble at the Midland Bar, she said with a laugh.
 Even then, there were concerns about growth.
 Pauline wanted to maintain the status quo rather than promote projects that would change the character of a sleepy town dominated by retired farmers.

 “I thought it was the ideal community,” Pauline said.
 “I couldn’t understand why people wanted to move here and change it.”